Nikolas Mählmann

 Jan Dreier, Nikolas Mählmann, Szymon Toruńczyk

-accepted at STOC 2024 | arXiv
+STOC 2024 | arXiv

 [7] First-Order Model Checking on Monadically Stable Graph Classes